justinlovelace/latent-diffusion-for-language/README.md

 To evaluate a trained model on the validation set, see the `scripts/diffusion/eval.sh` script for an example.
 The `--resume_dir` argument should be updated with the path of a trained model.
 Different sampling configurations can be explored by changing the `{num_samples, sampling_timesteps, sampler}` arguments.
 Running the evaluation on the test set can be done by using the `--eval_test` flag.

 ## Contact
 Please open an issue if you have any questions about using this repo.
-I will be updating the repo with the code for the classification experiment and the autoregressive baseline after the holiday season.
+I will following up with reference scripts for some of the other experimental settings.

 ## Acknowledgement